Identity Verification

 NSString* onesignalJWT = @"eyJhbGciOiJFUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiI3OGUzMjA4Mi1lYTI3LTQyZTMtYTg5OC1jNzJlMTQxODI0ZWEiLCJleHAiOjE2NTc3NzU4NzIsImlkZW50aXR5Ijp7ImFsaWFzX2xhYmVsX2V4YW1wbGUiOiJhbGlhc19pZF9leGFtcGxlIn0sInN1YnNjcmlwdGlvbnMiOlt7InR5cGUiOiJFbWFpbCIsInRva2VuIjoidGVzdEBkb21haW4uY29tIn0seyJ0eXBlIjoiU01TIiwidG9rZW4iOiIrMTIzNDU2NzgifV19._iazvUy6krturWicV1eXqPzptzIB8y_GmvDXfFp6OXNxiLvI2wRkWS5iH_gJWPmyZc48KLpJXgR2RT6Jn8_5Aw";

-4. Handle JWT Lifecycle Events
+4. Handle JWT lifecycle events

 You’ll need to implement a dedicated endpoint on your backend to handle scenarios like token invalidation.
 This endpoint should provide a refreshed JWT when OneSignal requests an update.